 The Most Notorious Baseball Rumors of All-Time

-Baseball is more than just stats and wins and loses.
-America’s pastime also has a rich history of producing some pretty juicy gossip.
+America’s pastime has a rich history of producing some pretty juicy gossip.
 Check out the five most notorious baseball rumors of all-time.

 Number 5: Mike Piazza denies he is gay

-People have been speculating upon the sexuality of celebrities ever since there has been celebrities.
-While a star athlete is less likely to have their sexual preference debated than a singer or movie star, there had always been something about then-New York Mets’ catcher Mike Piazza beefcake metrosexuality that encouraged whispers about his bedroom behavior .
+People have been speculating upon the sexuality of celebrities ever since there have been celebrities.
+While a star athlete is less likely to have his sexual preference debated than a singer or movie star, there had always been something about then-New York Mets’ catcher Mike Piazza beefcake metrosexuality that encouraged whispers about his bedroom behavior.

 “There is a persistent rumor around town that one Mets star who spends a lot of time with pretty models in clubs is actually gay and has started to think about declaring his sexual orientation.”

 Since Piazza was the Met who was always being photographed out on the town with models, Playboy Bunnies and other professionally attractive ladies, there was little doubt whom the Post was referring.

 In fact, Piazza felt the need to defend his sexuality.